odinuv/web/en/apv/walkthrough/backend-insert/advanced.md

 ## Summary
 In this chapter I demonstrated how to insert multiple records which have some dependence among them.
-This requires using a *last insert id* value for current database session.
-In the second part I described the importance of transactions when inserting multiple rows.
+This requires using a *last insert id* value for the current database session.
+In the second part I described the importance of using transactions when inserting multiple rows.

 ### New Concepts and Terms
+- Sequence
+- Session
-- lastInsertId($sequenceName)
+- `lastInsertId`
 - Transaction